 Perhaps you know the bright stars of the prominent constellation Orion the Hunter?
 This constellation is visible in the evening during Northern Hemisphere winter (Southern Hemisphere summer).
 The stars of mighty Orion also reside within the Orion Arm of the Milky Way.
 In fact, our arm of the galaxy is named for this constellation.

-Bottom line: During the Northern Hemisphere winter months (Southern Hemisphere summer months), everyone on Earth is looking away from the star-rich center of the galaxy, toward the outskirts of our Milky Way galaxy, during the evening hours.
-We are looking into the spiral arm of the galaxy to which our sun belongs.
-That’s why we see so many bright stars; they are neighbors of sorts to our sun in our local spiral arm.
-And it’s one reason why this part of the sky has a sharp and clear quality; we are seeing fewer stars, surrounded by the inky depths of space beyond our galaxy’s boundaries.
+Bottom line: During Northern Hemisphere winter (Southern Hemisphere summer), Earth’s evening sky is facing away from the star-rich center of the galaxy, toward the outskirts of our Milky Way galaxy.
+We’re all looking into the spiral arm of the galaxy to which our sun belongs.
+That’s why we see so many bright stars; they belong to our local spiral arm.